aid4nscud/friends-music-rec/README.md

-## social music recommendation app
+## friends music recommendation app

-Users will have a profile that is made up of their song recommendations (with associated information for each one).
+Users have a profile that is made up of their song recommendations (with associated information for each one).
              - Views
              - Likes
              - Score that evaluates how well the song recommendation is received